-Note that mode 3 is not supported as there is no matching numpy dtype.
+Note that modes 3 and 101 are not supported as there is no matching numpy dtype.

-Parameters mode - The MRC mode number.
+mode - The MRC mode number.
 This may be given as any type which can be converted to an int, for example a Python scalar (int or float), a numpy scalar or a single-item numpy array.

-Returns The numpy dtype object corresponding to the given mode.
+The numpy dtype object corresponding to the given mode.

-Raises ValueError - If there is no corresponding dtype for the given mode.
+ValueError - If there is no corresponding dtype for the given mode, or if mode is an array and does not contain exactly one item.